GitYaSome/HTW-Pixel-Controllers/README.md

 Notes:
 1. Unfortunately, the power switches I got from China are not as moisture proof as I thought and can get oxidation on the contacts.
 If after doing steps 1-3 above the controller does not turn on, rapidly turn the power switch on and off about 10-20 times to clean the contacts.
 (I added 2 silica gel packs to the 3D printed cases and used form-a-gasket to seal the lids on, so hopefully this won’t be an issue.)
 2. The white USB-A to USB-C cable in the accessory bag is to charge the USB Powerbanks.
 The USB-C connectors on the USB Powerbanks are VERY delicate – PLEASE BE VERY CAREFUL INSERTING AND REMOVING THOSE CABLES.
-In case anyone ever needs to make more or needs to troubleshoot, etc.. - I put all the documentation for these up on a public GitHub repository: https://github.com/GitYaSome/HTW-Pixel-Controllers/tree/main
+In case anyone ever needs to make more or needs to troubleshoot, etc..

 1. 3D Printed Case design files